pazlabgit/feeding_freq_2020/README.md

 # feeding_freq_2020

-The following repository can be used to recreate results presented in the manuscript "Influence of Feeding frequency and behavioral patterns and rumen and hindgut bacterial community composition in Holstein and Jersey cows" by: De La Guardia-Hidrogo and Paz.
+The following repository can be used to recreate results presented in the manuscript "Influence of feeding frequency on behavioral patterns and rumen and hindgut bacterial composition in Holstein and Jersey cows" by: De La Guardia-Hidrogo and Paz.

-Analysis were done as follows.
+Analysis was done as follows:
 ```
 1. import_fastq.Rmd
 2. qc_asvtable_deblur.Rmd